-- We estimate that each training place costs £124,924.64 per year; we have calculated this based on the cost of the time of the specialist consultants and senior nurses who would need to provide the training, in addition to the salary cost of the consultant undertaking the training.
+- Alternatively, a professional may complete a special interest (SPIN) module if they are particularly interested in paediatric palliative care but wish to remain as a general paediatrician. - We are concerned by the low number of national GRID and SPIN training posts available for paediatric palliative medicine consultants. - While the total number of GRID training posts has increased from 1 WTE in 2022 to 7.2 WTE in 2024, this is not enough to fill the number of consultant posts that are currently needed in the UK. - 12 WTE SPIN training posts are currently being funded across the UK. - We estimate that the number of these training posts could be doubled to 14.4 WTE GRID training posts and 24 SPIN training posts and could be provided by the existing specialist paediatric palliative medicine consultant workforce - if funding was available from NHS England. - We estimate that each training place costs £124,924.64 per year; we have calculated this based on the cost of the time of the specialist consultants and senior nurses who would need to provide the training, in addition to the salary cost of the consultant undertaking the training.
 The training posts currently being funded cost a total of £2,398,553 per year to fund.
 To double these training places, we believe that NHS England should invest double this amount. - You can view the model we have used to calculate this here.

-Community children's nurses
+NHS Community children's nurses

-- Community children's nurses (CCNs) provide the bedrock of children's palliative care in the community. - According to safe staffing levels set out by the Royal College of Nursing (RCN), there should be 20 WTE CCNs per 50,000 children. - If these safe staffing levels were to be met across England, there would need to be 4,963 CCNs employed by the NHS and working across the nation. - There are currently 916 CCNs employed by the NHS in England.9 - Whilst progress has been made in increasing the number of CCNs employed by the NHS in England over the last few years, more still needs to be done to ensure sufficient community children's nurses are employed by the NHS.
+- Community children's nurses (CCNs) provide the bedrock of children's palliative care in the community. - According to safe staffing levels set out by the Royal College of Nursing (RCN), there should be 20 WTE CCNs per 50,000 children. - If these safe staffing levels were to be met across England, there would need to be 4,963 CCNs employed by the NHS and working across the nation. - There are currently 916 CCNs employed by the NHS in England. - Whilst progress has been made in increasing the number of CCNs employed by the NHS in England over the last few years, more still needs to be done to ensure sufficient community children's nurses are employed by the NHS.